Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/wings-1/build-3.typ

     - What's different from the back wings is that they don't lock
       - We want to use these wings when we bowl
       - Bowling is when you place triballs at the front of the robot and push them across the field
-    - Created small C-channel that will be the pivot point
+    - Attached a small C-channel that will be the pivot point
-    - Attach a longer piece of c-channel to it that will pivot and swing
+    - Attached a longer piece of C-channel to it that will pivot and swing
-    - Attach pneumatic to the wings
+    - Attach pneumatic pistons to the wings to make them functional ]

-    #nb_admonition(type: "note")[
-      Today we received the gears that we needed to complete the drivetrain build that we started in our #nb_entry_reference(date: datetime(year: 2024, month: 1, day: 4), type: "build", title: "Drivetrain #2").
-    ]
-  ]
-),
+)